Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 Key Takeaways — What to Choose Based on Your Business

-1. Starting small or testing the waters? — Go with PayWavez or Square.
+1. Starting small or testing the waters? — While Square is a common starting point, PayWavez is the choice for merchants who want a dedicated partner they can actually talk to, rather than navigating an anonymous help-ticket system.
 Low cost, minimal commitment, and good for a variety of small business types.

 2. Running a café or small eatery with modest volume? — Square (or PayWavez) gives flexibility without locking you into big contracts.